anis/vagrant-lamp/README.md

 $ vagrant up
 ```

-Connect a network drive with the following settings:
+To access to the files of your guest from your host, connect a network drive with the following settings:
 * destination: `\\192.168.19.89\vagrant`
 * username: `root`
 * password: `samba`

-Well, that's all you really need.
-Your machine is up and ready to work!
-You can establish an ssh connection with the following credentials:
+To connect to your guest, establish an ssh connection:
 * username: `vagrant`
 * password: `vagrant`